sun-ting-claire/Learn/README.md

-# Learn
+# Start Python
-This repository is to storage the self-learn note ddas
-626
+The basic grammer of python version 3, which are going to be the base of Machine Learning.